Leica M11 Monochrom with the new redesigned Leica Summilux-M 50mm F1.4 CF 2023 lens

 Leica M11 Monochrom controls and layout

-The control layout and operation are identical to the Leica M11 which you can read about my views on here.
-Overall the M series continues to go from strength to strength.
+The control layout and operation are identical to the Leica M11, which you can read about in my views here.
+Overall, the M series continues to go from strength to strength.
 A particular highlight is the operation of the FN button on the rear, the rear control wheel/command dial, and the small button on the top plate, next to the shutter release.
-All three work in the same way and offer short-cut access to the same often-used functions which greatly aids handling and avoids the deep dive into the main menu.
+All three work in the same way and offer short-cut access to the same often-used functions, which greatly aids handling and avoids the deep dive into the main menu.

 A quick press of any of these allows direct access to one of several features.
 For example, you can select a feature you’re likely to want to change on the fly, such as the RAW resolution (which offers a choice of 60, 36 or 18.5 MP) on one and have say ISO selection, which includes Auto ISO on/off set on the second button.

-What’s really inspiring design though is that a long-press on any one of the three controls gives direct access to a list of some 20-plus functions, which you can select from and move between quite fluidly depending on the task at hand.
-If you’re already set on the RAW resolution say on the rear FN button and don’t want to alter what’s set to the other two, and want to take advantage of say switching between the mechanical and electronic shutter then, after the long press, you can simply select that function instead.
+What’s inspiring in its design, though, is that a long-press on any one of the three controls gives direct access to a list of some 20-plus functions, which you can select from and move between quite fluidly depending on the task at hand.
+If you’re already set on the RAW resolution, say on the rear FN button and don’t want to alter what’s set to the other two, and want to take advantage of say, switching between the mechanical and electronic shutter then, after the long press, you can simply select that function instead.

 Image Quality

-If you’re buying a Leica M11 Monochrom you’ll as likely not be shooting RAW rather than JPEG for the simple reason that you’ll want as much control over the output as possible.
-That’s certainly the case if you don’t use contrast filters and still highly likely if you do.
-I wasn’t supplied any for the review and those that I have don’t fit.
+If you’re buying a Leica M11 Monochrom, you’ll likely be shooting RAW rather than JPEG for the simple reason that you’ll want as much control over the output as possible.
+That’s certainly the case if you don’t use contrast filters, and it is still highly likely if you do.
+I wasn’t supplied any for the review, and those that I have don’t fit on the lens supplied.
 The default out-of-camera look, for both RAW and JPEG, is that high-contrast B&W interpretation that seems prevalent today.
 For the most part, depending on your skill level, a quick curve adjustment is all that’s needed to change that.
 But it’s intriguing that both Lightroom and Capture One perpetuate the same look.
 Perhaps they’re taking the lead from the manufacturer, without imposing any preferences of their own.

 In terms of DR, the Leica M11 M is outstanding, though I don’t see anything that would set it apart from the M11 except for a +1EV increase in ISO sensitivity.
 That all changes the moment you use contrast filters, though.